yvt/openspades/README.md

 OpenSpades' build process automatically downloads prebuilt game assets and libraries as needed.
 Specifically:

 - `pak000-Nonfree.pak` and `font-uniform.pak` from <https://github.com/yvt/openspades-paks>.
+Can be disabled by passing `-D OPENSPADES_NONFREE_RESOURCES=NO` to CMake.
 - The prebuilt binaries of YSRSpades (audio engine) from <https://github.com/yvt/openspades-media>.
+Can be disabled by passing `-D OPENSPADES_YSR=NO` to CMake.

 In addition, vcpkg (sort of package manager only used for Windows and macOS builds) [collects and sends telemetry data to Microsoft](https://vcpkg.readthedocs.io/en/latest/about/privacy/).
 You can opt out of this behavior by passing `-disableMetrics` option when running `vcpkg/bootstrap-vcpkg.sh` command.